ceramicnetwork/CEA/README.md

 `Working Groups`: Collections of members tackling specific areas of interest, such as Ceramic governance or identity.

-`Stewards`: CEA members in charge of running CEA meetings (not working group meetings) and ensuring overall integrity of process.
+`Stewards`: Members that run run CEA meetings (not working group meetings) and ensure overall integrity of process.

 ## Meetings